Scottish Shipwrecks

 Dunara Castle

-The Dunara Castle was a small cargo passenger steamship built by Blackwood & Gordon at Port Glasgow (Yard No.130) and launched in May 1875.
-Her iron hull had dimensions of 180.4’ x 24.5’ x 12.5’ with tonnage of 450 gross, 186 net.
-She was powered by a 2 cylinder compound steam engine also by her builders, developing 130 nhp.
-The vessels official number was 70319.
+The Dunara Castle was a small cargo passenger steamship built by Blackwood & Gordon at Port Glasgow (Yard No.130) and launched on 6th May 1875.
+Her iron hull had measured 180.4′ x 24.5′ x 12.5′ and her tonnage was 450 gross tons, 186 net tons.
+She was powered by a 2 cylinder compound steam engine by her builders, developing 130 nominal horse power.
+The vessel’s official number was 70319.

 The Dunara Castle was a very reliable steamship and served her owners, Martin Orme and Company, without incident on many routes from the Clyde to the Western Isles for a number of years.